vulpemventures/synthetic-asset-smart-contract/covenant-code.rst

    // We used OP_CHECKSIG (non-VERIFY) because this is the end of the script.
 Cleanstack rule states
    // that successful execution of the script must leave a single true value on the stack.

-   // (*) We checked that the transaction is authorized by Issuer.
+   // (*) We checked that the transaction is authorized by issuer.
-   // It is expected that Issuer will not produce signatures
+   // It is expected that issuer will not produce signatures
    // with sighash type different from the default type (equivalent in effect to SIGHASH_ALL),
    // so we do not check the type.